Anubhav-Anand/Anubhav-Anand/README.md

 - 👋 Hi, I’m @Anubhav-Anand
-- 👀 I’m interested in c and c++
+- 👀 I’m interested in c, c++, python, javascript, typescript, nodejs, reactjs.
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning Reactjs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Through email
+Through email mr.anubhavtiwary@gmail.com

 <!---
 Anubhav-Anand/Anubhav-Anand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.